Ido Kanter

 Ido Kanter (born 21 November 1959) is an Israeli professor of physics at and the head of the Lab for Reverberating Modes in Neural Networks at the Gonda Brain Research Center at Bar-Ilan University.
 He specializes in models of disorder magnetic systems, physical random number generators, theory of neural networks, deep learning and synchronization among neurons and lasers.

 Early life and education

 Kanter was born and raised in Rehovot, Israel and served in the Israeli Defense Force from 1978 to 1981.

 He attended Bar-Ilan University and graduated with a bachelor's degree in physics and computer science in 1983.
 In 1987, he received his Ph.D. from Bar-Ilan University.
-His thesis was Theory of Spin Glasses and its Applications to Complex Problems in Mathematics and Biology, under the supervision of Professor Haim Sompolinsky.
+His thesis was Theory of Spin Glasses and its Applications to Complex Problems in Mathematics and Biology, under the supervision of Haim Sompolinsky.

 He was a visiting research fellow at Princeton University from 1988 to 1989, working with Phil W. Anderson.
 He was also a visiting research fellow at AT&T Bell Labs, with Yann le Cun, then 1989 joined the physics department at Bar-Ilan University in 1989.